-- AMVTETS Ladies Auxiliary Department of KY Scholarship
+- AMVETS Ladies Auxiliary Department of KY Scholarship

 Applicants must be a senior accepted into an accredited college or university in pursuit of a service-oriented profession.Deadline is postmarked by March 24th.
-Application not yet available.
+Application here

-Deadline is March 15th.
+Deadline is March 15th-extended to 4/9.
 No late applications will be accepted.
 They need to be in guidance by end of day or you may mail.
-Application not updated
+Application here

 - ADK Future Teacher Scholarship